MOMIND/MOMIND/README.md

 ## Environment
 #### Software
 **React.js** - Fast Frontend Javascript Library with Virtual DOM and Web Components.
 **Redux.js** - Provides a single Store for State and Data to reduce Calls and Flow.
 Extends classic FLux pattern and works with React.
 Redux is pure and the Reducers and Actions are stateless.
 **Immutable.js** - Provides better Object Comparison, does not break references for new Objects and helps reducing unnecessary DOM and Component Updates.
 A Change to an Immutable returns always a exact copy with the changed attribute.
 If nohing was really changed, reference is not broken.
 **SASS** - Awesome CSS Extension with Functions and modular stylesheets.
 **jQuery & jQuery UI** - More javascript power for everything, includes UI.
 Also, tons of plugins.
 **browserify.js** - Bundles javascript and works with SystemJS.
 Transpiles `import/export`.
 **externalify.js** - Transformer for browserify as a connection required dependencies downloaded externally or with Meteor (such as React).
 **SystemJS** - Provides Module loading (ES6+ style) and importing based on `require`.
-**Node.js** - Packagemanager and javascript "server".
+**Node.js and NPM** - Packagemanager.
+**Meteor** - Server backend for Syncing States.
 #### NPM

 `npm` and `node` with newest version, preferably without sudo, is required and recommended.